kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 **How great is this!?** We can just create an instance of the IERC20 contract by calling the `new` method on the `IERC20` struct.
 The `new` method takes the address of the contract and the provider we created in the previous step.

-Once setup, we have access to all contract methods defined in the IERC20 interface.
+Once set up, we have access to all contract methods defined in the IERC20 interface.

 #### 6. Get the balance